wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.81 =
+* Important Fix: A **serious defect in the Media Libarary Modal Window has been corrected.** The defect caused drag & drop file uploading to fail under many circumstances.
+* New: For `[mla_tag_cloud]`, **the "ids" parameter has been added** to support item-specific term clouds, i.e., a cloud containing only those terms assigned to one (or more) items.
+* New: A **"single image with tag list"** page template has been added to the **Mla Child Theme** in the /examples directory.
+* Fix: A Load Text Domain function has been added to the /examples/twentytwelve-mla child theme.
+* Fix: If the Settings/Media Library Assistant General tab "Page Title" and/or "Menu Title" fields are empty, the default values are now used, including translated values if applicable.
+* Fix: Failure to load translation file from the /plugins/media-library-assistant/languages directory has been fixed.
+Note that the translation file must include the plugin slug, e.g., media-library-assistant-en_US.mo
+* Fix: PHP (5.4.x) Strict Standards warning for MLAData::mla_get_attachment_by_id() has been resolved.
+* Fix: For `[mla_gallery]`, `$wp_filter` debug display with `mla_debug=true` is more reliable.

 = 1.80 =
 * New: For the Media Manager Modal Window, **Native support for "checkbox-style" and "tag hint-style" taxonomy meta boxes** is available.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section for more details.
 * New: **For flat taxonomies**, e.g., "Tags" or "Att.
 Tags", **a "checkbox-style" meta box** is available.
 See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section for more details.